-Positive Partnerships is a national project funded by the Australian Government Department of Education and Training through the Helping Children with Autism program.
+Positive Partnerships is a national project funded by the Australian Government Department of Education, Skills and Employment through the Helping Children with Autism program.
 We’re delivered by Autism Spectrum Australia (Aspect), who are Australia’s largest provider of autism services.

 What we do

 We deliver high quality professional learning and resources through workshops, webinars and online modules for parents, carers and school staff.
 This strengthens their capacity to support and advocate for young people on the autism spectrum.

 Relationships - We understand respectful relationships are fundamental to our work

 Diversity - We accept and respect diversity in everyone

 Partnerships - We know the best outcomes for young people occur when parents, schools and community work together

 Learning - We embrace opportunities to continuously learn, grow, innovate and share

 View the video above to hear from teachers and parents about the impact a Positive Partnerships workshop can have.